 - Reason for absence

-If you fail to inform us by 8:30am, your child will be marked absent during electronic registration at 8:40am and you will receive a call from your child's House Manager.
+If you fail to inform us by 8:30am, your child will be marked absent during electronic registration at 8:40am and you will receive an InTouch message from your child's House Manager.
 If your child’s absences are not reported it will be marked as unauthorised.

 Attendance and Punctuality expectations

 At The Robert Napier School we recognise that attending school regularly and on time has a positive impact on learning, progress and therefore the best life chances for our students.
 Excellent attendance and punctuality is the key for our student’s success, in order to prepare our students for their future adult life.
 In line with the Government and Local Authority Guidelines, we expect all our students to maintain an attendance level of 97% and above.
 It is the responsibility of everyone in our school community – parents, staff, students and governors to ensure they achieve this.
 Therefore, we monitor and review the attendance of all our students constantly.
 We encourage excellent attendance and punctuality for all students, by offering an environment in which our students feel valued and part of the school community.

 Why is attendance so important and how is it linked to attainment?

 Logically if students are absent, they are not learning and are therefore potentially allowing their grades to suffer.
 This is important no matter which year group they are in.
 The process of education is life-long - we build on what we already know and therefore, absence from school can damage their future.
 Each year there are 190 school days which leaves 175 days for holidays, shopping, birthday treats and non-urgent medical and dental appointments.
 Therefore the school is very unlikely to authorise absence for these reasons.

 As mentioned earlier our School Attendance Target is 96% or above, therefore, if your son/daughter attends for at least 95% of one school year they will have had less than 10 days absence.

 98% attendance = less than 4 days absent from school

 95% attendance = less than 10 days absent from school